Common Eating Problems in the Elderly

 Care:

-• Choose the food with suitable texture.
+• Choose the food with suitable texture:

 Food groups Food examples

-Grains Congee, noodles, oatmeal, etc.,
+Grains Congee, soft rice, soup noodles, oatmeal, etc.

-Vegetables Winter-melon, hairy gourd, spinach, tomato, etc.,
+Vegetables Winter-melon, hairy gourd, spinach, tomato, etc.

-Fruits Banana, papaya, grapes, etc.,
+Fruits Banana, papaya, pear, etc.

-Meat, fish, eggs and alternatives Minced meat, fish, egg, beancurd, etc.,
+Meat, fish, eggs and alternatives Minced meat, fish, egg, beancurd, etc.

-Milk and alternatives Milk, cheese, etc.,
+Milk and alternatives Milk, cheese, calcium-fortified soy milk, etc.

 Causes: